 A 2nd-degree felony charge comes from a “crime of passion,”- an attempted murder that was not planned.
 An example would be catching your spouse with another person and getting so mad that you grab the nearest item, a kitchen knife, and throw it at them, but miss.
 Here, you acted swiftly without thinking your actions through, but you knew you wanted to hurt them.
 A 2nd-degree felony carries a sentence of up to 15 years in prison.
 One exception is if the attempted murder were with a firearm; in which case, the court would enact the 10-20-LIFE law which would increase the sentence to 25 years.
 Using a firearm could also change a 2nd-degree felony into a 1st-degree felony.

-A 1st-degree felony charge comes from a premeditated attempt- the murder was planned and calculated, in cold-blood.
-Using the same example above, but this time, you take the kitchen knife out to the nearest store to get it sharpened, then head back the house and throw it at them but miss.
+A 1st-degree felony charge comes from a premeditated attempt- the murder was planned and calculated, in cold blood.
+Using the same example above, but this time, you take the kitchen knife out to the nearest store to get it sharpened, then head back to the house and throw it at them but miss.
 Here, you had time to make sure the blade was as sharp as possible before using it.
 A 1st-degree felony carries a sentence of 15 years to life in prison.
-Every sentence falls on how the prosecution proves the purpose, intent, and act of the crime.
+Every sentence depends on how the prosecution proves the purpose, intent, and act of the crime.

 The burden of proof, or proving you are guilty, falls on the prosecution.
 The attorneys at Adams & Luka P.A. have homicide and attempted homicide trial experience and can form a defense for you which may lead to your charges lessened or dropped.